tapeshchavle/TechBlog/README.md

 Each user has a profile page displaying their personal information and a list of all the blog posts they have published.<br>
 Users can edit their profile details, such as their bio and profile picture.<br>
 # Technologies Used<br>
-# Frontend:<br>
+Frontend:<br>

-# HTML/CSS/JavaScript: The structure and styling of the pages, along with dynamic behaviors, are handled using HTML, CSS, and JavaScript.<br>
+ HTML/CSS/JavaScript: The structure and styling of the pages, along with dynamic behaviors, are handled using HTML, CSS, and JavaScript.<br>
-# Bootstrap: For responsive design and UI components like the navbar, buttons, and form elements.<br>
+Bootstrap: For responsive design and UI components like the navbar, buttons, and form elements.<br>
-# Backend:
+ Backend:

-# Servlets: Used to handle HTTP requests, manage sessions, and implement core business logic.<br>
+ Servlets: Used to handle HTTP requests, manage sessions, and implement core business logic.<br>
-# JSP (JavaServer Pages): For dynamic content generation and rendering data fetched from the database to the user.<br>
+ JSP (JavaServer Pages): For dynamic content generation and rendering data fetched from the database to the user.<br>
-# JDBC (Java Database Connectivity): To interact with the MySQL database, allowing CRUD operations on user accounts, posts, and comments.<br>
+ JDBC (Java Database Connectivity): To interact with the MySQL database, allowing CRUD operations on user accounts, posts, and comments.<br>
-# Database:
+ Database:<br>

-# MySQL: The relational database used to store user information, blog posts, and comments.
+ MySQL: The relational database used to store user information, blog posts, and comments.

 # Clone the repository: